BilalRubani/Generic-Webpage-Generator/README.md

 The webpage template is based off of The Odin Project's Landing Page, in order to keep the design general enough to fit every user's needs.

+The index.html and style.css files are provided as an example result of what the webpage will look like when completely generated.

 To get started, simply place the .py file within a folder, and after answering all prompts when running the file, your new html file will be present within the folder itself.

 You're all Set!
 Make your dream webpage now!